 TMJ-related ear symptoms can include any of the following:

-These symptoms are often worse in the morning (after a night of clenching), after meals (from repeated chewing), or during periods of stress (when jaw muscle tension increases).
+These symptoms are often worse in the morning (after a night of clenching or grinding), after meals (from repeated chewing), or during periods of stress (when jaw muscle tension increases).

 How Chiropractic Care Addresses TMJ Ear Symptoms